JavaScript Map

 console.log(map.get("version")); // 2024

-The set() method returns the Map itself, so you can chain multiple set() calls in a single statement.
-This is a clean way to add several entries at once.
+set() returns the same Map, so you can chain multiple calls in a single statement.
+This makes initialization shorter and easier to read.

 javascript